 Conclusion; this photo shows two women paying for a taxi fare in London in the late 1920s.

 It is extremely unlikely that this was taken in Berlin and there is no evidence whatsoever that suggests that these ladies are prostitutes.

-Everyone who has claimed this owes the ladies an apology.
+But I still think that everyone who has shared this photo with that claim this owes the ladies an apology.

 Picture(s) found online, used for (re-)educational purposes only.